Traffic Modeling - Phantom Traffic Jams and Traveling Jamitons

 Overview

 This web site presents theoretical results about special traveling wave solutions of continuum traffic models.
 We consider mathematical equations that model traffic similar to the equations of fluid flow.
 Specifically, we consider the Payne-Whitham model, the Aw-Rascle model, and generalizations thereof.
 In the simplest case, a single-lane, straight, and uniform road is considered.
 The models are purely deterministic.
 All drivers behave according to the same laws, and fully predictably.
 The considered traffic models predict a nice, uniform traffic flow at low traffic densities.
-However, above a critical threshold density (that depends on the model parameters) the flow becomes unstable, and small disturbances amplify.
+However, above a critical threshold density (that depends on the model parameters) the flow becomes unstable, and small perturbations amplify.
 This phenomenon is typically addressed as a model for phantom traffic jams, i.e. jams that arise in the absence of any obstacles.
 The instabilities are observed to grow into traveling waves, which are local peaks of high traffic density, although the average traffic density is still moderate (the highway is not fully congested).
-Cars are forced to brake when they run into such waves.
-In analogy to other traveling waves, so called solitons, we have decided to call such traveling traffic waves jamitons.
+Vehicles are forced to brake when they run into such waves.
+In analogy to other traveling waves, so called solitons, we call such traveling traffic waves jamitons.

 Our research is based on the observation that the considered traffic models are similar to the equations that describe detonation waves produced by explosions.
-Employing the theory of denotation waves, we have found a way to analytically predict the exact shape and the speed of propagation of those jamitons.
+Employing the theory of denotation waves, we have developed ways to analytically predict the exact shape and the speed of propagation of jamitons.
 Numerical simulations of the considered traffic models show that the predicted jamiton solutions are in fact achieved, if the initial traffic density is sufficiently dense.
 The considered jamitons can qualitatively be found both in observed real traffic as well as in experiments.
 The theoretical description of the jamiton solution admits a better understanding of their behavior.
-Another finding of the research are trains of multiple jamitons that can occur on long roads.
-In the language of detonation theory, such traffic roll waves are very similar to roll waves in shallow water flows.

 Theoretical Results